Dress Devolution 4 | Conference

 So called ‘bleeding edge’ technologies might be harnessed for good: as means of disseminating dress practice and wisdom, for preserving and studying objects and intangible cultural heritage, and for more sustainable design processes in fashion, textiles and costume design.

-This conference invites papers that investigate technologies, past present and future, and their relationship with our fields.
-Critical or congratulatory, we welcome contributions that engage with technology in any form that impacts the local, the specific and the unique in costume design, fashion or textiles.
+This conference features presentations on research that investigates technologies, past present and future, and their relationship with our fields.
+Critical or congratulatory, we will hear from research that engages with technology in any form that impacts the local, the specific and the unique in costume design, fashion or textiles.